us country flag us country flag

 DDP vs. DDU: A Head-to-Head Comparison

-The first option is not as demanding for the seller, and you might lean towards that choice at first.
-Yet, the buyer wouldn’t want to face surprise fees upon delivery, so it creates uncertainty for them, especially if they are ordering from you for the first time.
+The first option is not as demanding for the sender, and you might lean towards that choice at first.
+Yet, the recipient wouldn’t want to face surprise fees upon delivery, so it creates uncertainty for them, especially if they are ordering from you for the first time.

 Pros and Cons for Your Business